billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 We can see that both `alice` and `bob` are up.
 The other two machines are the default gateway (`gtw`) and the host (`ngt`).
 There are many other tests you can run.
 For example test if the two machines (`alice` and `bob`) can ping each other.

 In order to make your life easier for what is to follow, you should edit the `/etc/network/interfaces` file for each machine.
-Here is what is should look like:
+Here is what it should look like:

 ```bash
 # The loopback network interface